phaseportrait/phaseportrait/docs/index.md

 We want to state that we are self-taught into making this kind of stuff, and we've tried to make things as *professionally* as possible, any comments about improving our work are welcome!

 At first, this project was made up in spanish.
-The spanish version can be found [here](https://github.com/Loracio/retrato-de-fases).
+The spanish version can be found [here](https://github.com/phaseportrait/phaseportrait).

+### **Disclaimer:**

+As of today (July 2021), **we've decided to cease our work on this project** (for the moment, as we have to move on other things).
+Therefore, **this is the 'final' version** of the project, there are no more features incoming.
+We've tried to leave the code documentated and with good organisation in case someone wants to carry on with some new ideas!
+Cheers

 # Authors

 - Víctor Loras Herrero  ([vhloras@gmail.com](mailto:vhloras@gmail.com)) ([github](https://github.com/Loracio))